-Decent street food, fresh produces, and souvenir worth bringing home are great reasons enough to drop buy a visit at Dong Xuan Market, one of the places to visit in Hanoi.
+Mouthwatering street food, fresh produces, and souvenir worth bringing home are great reasons enough to drop buy a visit at Dong Xuan Market, one of the places to visit in Hanoi.
 Don’t leave Hanoi just yet if you haven’t seen the city’s bustling shopping scene.
-On the northern edge of Hanoi Old Quarter, a four-storey Soviet-style building is busily occupied with ocean of merchant stalls, of which are vietnamese local dishes, finished dresses, men’s ties, traditional vietnamese costume, fresh flowers, household appliance and a list goes on.
+Toward the north of Hanoi Old Quarter lies a four-storey Soviet-style building where it is fully occupied with merchant stalls from Vietnamese local dishes, womenswear, men’s ties, traditional Vietnamese costume, fresh flowers, household appliance and a list goes on.

-Standing side by side the Hanoian since 1889, Dong Xuan Market is the largest indoor market with a bustling wet market portion on the ground floor just like every market where seafood, butchered meat and veggies are put up for sale.
-For those who keep an eye out for souvenirs, head to the upper levels to find a collection of exclusive souvenir including vietnamese conical hat, which are sold at wholesale prices.
-And did you know local dishes are best accompanied by vietnamese coffee.
+Having been a place to shop for Hanoian since 1889, Dong Xuan Market is the largest indoor market with a bustling wet market portion on the ground floor just like every market where seafood, butchered meat and veggies are put up for sale.
+For those looking for souvenirs, head to the upper levels to find exclusive souvenir including Vietnamese conical hat, which is sold at wholesale price.
+Also, did you know that local dishes are best accompanied by Vietnamese coffee.
 So do not think twice to follow this Hanoi travel guide and visit Dong Xuan Market!